 So, is the Chicago CityPASS worth it?
 If you’re planning on sightseeing in Chicago, the answer is (almost always) a definite YES!

 Although the Chicago CityPASS is small, it is definitely mighty.
 It includes all of the “must-see” attractions in Chicago, and it can potentially save you over a hundred dollars per adult.
-Seriously, 54% off the regular price is almost unheard of.
+Seriously, over 50% off the regular price is almost unheard of.

 If you have plans to visit Chicago, you should definitely consider the Chicago CityPASS.
 Heck, by visiting just 3 of the included attractions, the pass more than pays for itself.
 I think it’s a great deal, and I think you will too.